Jay-A-McBee/chip8/README.md

 Enter a file path to upload a game locally from disk.

 ###### Download a Game
 Enter an http/s url and download a game from a remote server.
+For Example,
 ```
-// try chip8 snake
 https://johnearnest.github.io/chip8Archive/roms/snake.ch8
 ```